yig/graphics101-meshes/README.md

         ./meshes cube 2 square-2.obj
         ./meshes cube 10 square-10.obj

+* You are encouraged to share blooper images you create while implementing the assignment on Piazza.

-* When done, zip your entire `meshes` directory along with the output subdirectory and a `Notes.txt` file as `hw05_lastname_firstname.zip` and upload your solution to Blackboard before the deadline.
-Your `Notes.txt` should describe any known issues or extra features.
-Your `Notes.txt` should also note the names of people in the class who deserve a star for helping you (not by giving your their code!).
+* Create a file named `Notes.txt` in the folder.
+Describe any known issues or extra features.
+Name people in the class who deserve a star for helping you (not by giving your their code!).

+* When done, zip your entire `meshes` directory along with the output subdirectory and your `Notes.txt` file as `hw05_lastname_firstname.zip`.
+Upload your solution to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are